 - During the period of this guarantee any components of the boiler which are proven to be faulty or defective in manufacture will be exchanged or repaired free of charge by Bosch Thermotechnology Ltd. - The householder may be asked to prove the date of installation, that the boiler was correctly commissioned and, where appropriate, the first year's service has been carried out to the satisfaction of Bosch Thermotechnology Ltd., when requested.
 These should be documented as a part of the Benchmark Checklist. - The boiler has been used only for the normal domestic purposes for which it was designed.

 This guarantee does not affect your statutory rights.

 GUARANTEE REGISTRATION

-Your Greenstar appliance carries a guarantee against faulty material or manufacture subject to Terms and Conditions.
-Guarantee Registration can be completed:
+Your Greenstar boiler carries a two year guarantee against faulty material or manufacture subject to Terms and Conditions.